Seoul stocks start higher on tech gains | Yonhap News Agency

 Seoul stocks start higher on tech gains

-SEOUL, July 9 (Yonhap) -- South Korean shares opened higher Tuesday as investors scooped up oversold shares such as major tech firms.
+SEOUL, July 10 (Yonhap) -- South Korean shares opened higher Wednesday on the back of gains in tech stocks.

-Most large cap stocks traded in positive territory, with market kingpin Samsung Electronics rising 1.13 percent.
+Most large caps traded in positive territory, with market kingpin Samsung Electronics rising 1.66 percent.

-The local currency was trading at 1,179.40 won against the U.S. dollar, up 2.6 won from the previous session's close.
+The local currency was trading at 1,181.80 won against the U.S. dollar, down 1.3 won from the previous session's close.

 kdh@yna.co.kr